-He’s our OG franchisee, the longest-standing franchise owner in the system, and he loves where he sees the brand going today
+He’s our OG franchisee, the longest-standing franchise owner in the system, IFA’s Operator of the Year, and he loves where he sees the brand going today

 Meet Mitch Cove.
 He was recently named Franchisee of the Year by the International Franchise Association (IFA).
 We’ve always known him to be an exemplary businessman during his decades with Rita’s Italian Ice, and we’re proud of his latest honor.
 Mitch has seen a lot of changes in his 30 years as a Rita’s franchise owner.
 Leadership changes, ups and downs.
 Today he’s running two shops in the greater Philadelphia area, one in Bucks County and the other in Rockledge.
 Mitch and his wife, Eileen, are happy with their two locations, which opened in the early ’90s, and loving the new energy they’re seeing in the brand under the leadership of CEO Linda Chadwick.
 He tells his story in this Rita’s Franchise Review.

 What were you doing before you became a Rita’s franchisee?

 I was a CPA working with a public accounting firm in Philadelphia.
 In fact, I was a junior partner of a firm and my wife was an assistant manager at a retail clothing store called The Limited.

 And what made the two of you think, “Hey, let’s go start our own business?”

 I had no knowledge or experience, in any business of any kind, nor did any of my family members or parents, grandparents, nobody was ever in business for themselves.
 So there really wasn’t any model to follow.
 I was actually just looking for something as a supplement to our income.

 And my wife saw through an ad that Rita’s was franchising and they were having a meeting about the opportunity, and she brought it to my attention.
 I thought it might be interesting, so I went to the meeting and I liked what I heard and jumped in with both feet.

 I take it you were already familiar with the brand itself?